.avif)

 Shannon Moran

 I take a holistic, trauma-informed, and eclectic approach to therapy—because healing is never one-size-fits-all.
 You know yourself best.
 Together, we’ll explore the patterns, cycles, traumas, and life experiences that may be shaping your present.
 As an artistic, sex-positive, LGBTQIA+ affirming, and neurodivergent-friendly therapist, I bring creativity, curiosity, and depth into the therapeutic space.
-I welcome clients of all backgrounds and lived experiences, especially those who have felt othered, silenced, or unseen.
-Currently, I am a final year MSW candidate at Binghamton University.

 %20(1).png)